 Students are eligible to participate in Move on When Ready if they are entering 11th or 12th grade, as determined by the system, and spent the prior school year in attendance at a public high school in Georgia.
-Participating students must have been enrolled for funding purposes during the preceding October and March full-time equivalent (FTE) program counts.
+Participating students must have been enrolled for funding purposes during the preceding October and March full-time equivalent (FTE) program counts, be a resident of Georgia and be on track to graduate.
 Students who meet these qualifications can participate with eligible institutions once they meet the Dual Enrollment/Move On When Ready requirements as set by the eligible institution in addition to the GaDOE guidelines.
-Students who fail a course or courses can continue to participate as long as they are still on track to graduate.
-If class failures do occur, the student, parent and counselor should meet to review whether the student should continue in the program.
+Students who fail a course or courses one semester can continue to participate the next semester as long as they are still on track to graduate.
+If class failures do occur, the student, parent and counselor should meet to review whether it is still in the best academic interest for the student to continue in the program.